Select a membership level

 Print Posts: In addition to Supporter benefits, I'll also send you the text of each article that is published in print or non-public publications where that's allowed (you will most likely get my pre-edit final draft).
 I may ask you for input on early drafts as well.

-I write, speak, comment and tweet on open source and digital freedom in the meshed society.
-I would value support so I can freely write Meshed "Explainers", co-host FLOSS Weekly, write for OpenSource.Org, OpenSource.Com, and volunteer at the Open Source Initiative, the Open Rights Group and The Document Foundation.
+I'm an older, hands-on activist who volunteers, writes, speaks, comments and tweets on open source and digital freedom in the meshed society.
+I would value support so I can freely write Meshed "Explainers", co-host FLOSS Weekly, write for OpenSource.Org, OpenSource.Com, and volunteer in the open source and digital rights communities.

-Most of what I spend my time on is voluntary work, such as serving on the boards of the Open Rights Group and The Document Foundation.
+Much of what I spend my time on is voluntary work.
+Volunteering doesn't pay the bills, so I have supported this by writing, speaking and consulting.
 It's increasingly hard to get publications to pay for freelance writing and I would like to be able to post more often than any publications will support.
-I also try to accept speaking engagements, but these days few events on the free culture calendar even cover travel costs, let alone pay speakers
+I also try to accept speaking engagements, but these days few events on the free culture calendar even cover travel costs, let alone pay speakers.

-- allow me to write for sites like Opensource.Com, Opensource.org and others that never pay contributors
+- allow me to write for journals and sites like Opensource.Com, Opensource.org and others that never pay contributors;

 - enable me to travel to attend events like FOSDEM to provide an independent eye and voice that's not controlled by the big corporate contributors;